Everest Base Camp Trek 2025

 Day 3 – Early morning flight to Lukla (2,800m).
 This is the flight of a lifetime.
 On arrival in Lukla we’ll transfer to our first lodge for breakfast.
 After sorting the gear in to loads we start trekking.
 We follow the easy trail, stopping for lunch along the way (again all meals en route are included in the price) and gradually descend in to the valley bottom.
 We use teahouse accommodation for the trek in and our first stop is at Monjo (2,835m).
 Around 4 to 5 hours of easy trekking.

-Day 4 – After breakfast we enter the National Park at Monjo and then make our way gradually up the zig zags to arrive in Namche Bazaar around 10:30.
+Day 4 – After breakfast we enter the National Park at Monjo and then make our way gradually up the zig zags to arrive in Namche Bazaar around 10:30 to 11:00.
 (3,450m).
 In Namche Bazaar we convene for Coffee and Chocolate Doughnuts, enjoy some free time and have lunch.
-After lunch we then then continue another hour along the trail to stay with my good friends Tashi and Lakpa at Kyanjuma.
+After lunch we then continue another hour along the trail to stay with my good friends Tashi and Lakpa at Kyanjuma.
 All in all about 4 hours of walking.
 (Interesting point to note … Tashi & Lakpa visited the UK in January 2014 for an audience with HRH The Prince of Wales.
 Lakpa was one of the Sherpas when Prince Charles visited Nepal in the 1980s and was invited for an audience with His Royal Highness at Clarence House).

 Day 5 – A rest day.
 But when we say rest day it merely means that we will stay at the same teahouse for 2 consecutive nights.
 We trek up to Khumjung and on to Khunde before making our way to the Hillary Viewpoint which gives amazing views of Everest, Lhotse and Ama Dablam.
 We’ll continue to the summit of Khunde Peak, which is at around 4,200m, and then descend back down to Kyanjuma in time for afternoon tea.
 At some stage today we’ll also visit Tashi’s amazing prayer room.

 Day 6 – Today we will transfer across from The Khumbu Valley into the Gokyo Valley.
-We will go up an exciting ‘hidden staircase’, an amazing construction, and follow the trail to the Mong La (3,950m) where we will have a short break before descending to Phortse Tenga for lunch.
+We go up an exciting ‘hidden staircase’, an amazing construction, and follow the trail to the Mong La (3,950m) where we will have a short break before descending to Phortse Tenga for lunch.
 From here we follow a great trail through the woods (look out for Musk Deer) and then gradually make our way to the village of Dole.
-And because we started from Kyanjuma it’s a pleasant 3½ hours of trekking rather than the 5 or 6 hours that people will need from Namche Bazaar.
+And because we started from Kyanjuma it’s a pleasant 3½ to 4 hours of trekking rather than the 5 or 6 hours that people will need from Namche Bazaar.

 Day 7 – Today is quite a short hop to Machermo.
 It only takes around 2 hours and people are always tempted to continue to Gokyo today but that would get us too high too quickly.
 Instead we will take a short hike up a ridge in the afternoon for acclimatisation before settling in for the night in Machermo.